Iceland Travel - FAQ

 Can I get medical help in Iceland?

-Reykjavík has a very modern health care system with many general practitioners and specialist physicians.
+Iceland has a modern health care system with many general practitioners and specialist physicians in the Reykjavik area.
 There are also smaller medical centers or hospitals in all major towns in Iceland that offer urgent care for minor illnesses and injuries.
 Many clinics set aside a few hours in the afternoon for walk-in patients.
+For non-threatening illnesses or injuries, you can call 1770 to speak with a nurse or get the location of the nearest clinic.

 What is the health insurance policy in Iceland?